HEROIN DETOX NEAR HOUSTON, TX

 heroin detox texas

-At Magnolia City Detox the process of overcoming addiction begins when you enter our heroin detox program.
-When you enter detox,our team will provide a full medical assessment to determine what your specific needs are.
+When you enter detox, our team will conduct a full medical assessment to determine your specific needs.
 From medical needs to nutritional needs, we evaluate every aspect of your drug addiction and withdrawal symptoms and create a plan to address them.

-From there, your heroin detox program begins and you are monitored around the clock to ensure your vital signs are stable.
-Oftentimes, medication is given to ease severe withdrawal symptoms and cravings.
+From there, you are monitored around the clock to ensure your vital signs are stable.
+Medication is often provided to ease severe withdrawal symptoms and cravings.
+You’ll receive support all throughout, so that you’ll be poised to enter (and succeed in) a heroin addiction treatment program as soon as your detox ends.

 Heroin Withdrawal Timeline